-We meet two or three Sundays a month during the school year and has a few small group events during the summer.
-Our Sunday morning program includes a gathering, Sunday School, and an adult group discussion.
-Throughout the year we sponsor special events such as High Holy Days services and a women’s retreat, couples’ workshops, and community service opportunities for members of all ages.
+We meet two or three Sundays a month during the school year and host a few small group events during the summer.
+Our Sunday morning program includes a Gathering, Sunday School (in-person and virtual/distance), and an Adult Group discussion.

 Holidays & Special Events

 In 2021, IFFP celebrated its 25th anniversary.
 Learn more about the history of our community.
 Watch the 25th Anniversary Tribute Video and hear from our members about why IFFP is so important in their families.